-The Editorial Office (224 HUB) oversees the thesis/dissertation process, offering help and guidance to ensure the students' theses and dissertations meet UF's high standards and are ready for electronic submission and digital archiving.
+The Editorial Office (106 Grinter Hall) oversees the thesis/dissertation process, offering help and guidance to ensure the students' theses and dissertations meet UF's high standards and are ready for electronic submission and digital archiving.
 Staff members answer questions about format and reference systems; tables, figures and equations; and copyright and documentation issues.
 It also provides referrals to editors and formatters for hire.
 Staff members do not examine or critique content, scholarship, research methods or writing style, which is the responsibility of the student and his/her supervisory committee.
-For more detailed information, please see http://gradschool.ufl.edu/editorial/introduction.html
+For more detailed information, please see http://graduateschool.ufl.edu/about-us/offices/editorial/